theforeman/theforeman.org/plugins/foreman_salt/4.0/index.md

 To support state and environment importing, configure salt-api as per the [Salt documentation](https://salt-api.readthedocs.org/en/latest/).
 The user for the Smart Proxy requires a minimum of the `@runner` permission.
 An example for CherryPy is below, using the Puppet certificates for SSL.

+Add the following section to your /etc/salt/master, and create a system user for the API to use (in this case 'saltuser'):

     external_auth:
       pam:
         saltuser: